rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   The job title(s) or functional position(s) of the entity represented by this card.
 - role: LocalizedString[] (optional).
   The role(s), function(s) or part(s) played in a particular situation by the entity represented by this card.
 In contrast to a job title, the roles might differ for example in project contexts.
-- emails: OnlineInformation[] (optional).
+- emails: Resource[] (optional).
-  An array of OnlineInformation objects where the values are URLs in the [@RFC2368] `mailto` scheme or free-text email addresses.
+  An array of Resource objects where the values are URLs in the [@RFC2368] `mailto` scheme or free-text email addresses.
 Types are:
   - `personal` The address is for emailing in a personal context.
   - `work` The address is for emailing in a professional context.
   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.
-- phones: OnlineInformation[] (optional).
+- phones: Resource[] (optional).
-  An array of OnlineInformation objects where the values are URIs scheme or free-text phone numbers.
+  An array of Resource objects where the values are URIs scheme or free-text phone numbers.
 Typical URI schemes are the [@RFC3966] `tel` or [@RFC3261] `sip` schemes, but any URI scheme is allowed.
 Contact method types are:
   - `voice` The number is for calling by voice.
   - `fax` The number is for sending faxes.
   - `pager` The number is for a pager or beeper.